progvocab/products-service/frontend/reactjs/hooks.md

      useEffect(() => inputRef.current.focus(), []);
      ```

+- Use Ref can be used to keep values which will not reset on Re Render.
+In the below example the count value is not set back to 0 on Render, unlike other variables.
+We can use this to track the number of times the component has rendered.

+     ```jsx
+     const count = useRef(0);
+     useEffect(() => count.current +=1);

+return <p> {count.current} </p>
+     ```

 ### 5. **useMemo**
    - Optimizes performance by memoizing computed values.
    - Example:
      ```jsx
      const expensiveValue = useMemo(() => computeExpensiveValue(a, b), [a, b]);
      ```
+ - Use Memo is used to store the computed value of a function call to avoid re-computation , it is however called on every Render.

 ### 6. **useCallback**
    - Memoizes functions to prevent unnecessary re-renders.